MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMAEMExtension.md

 ```

 ### -DisableWAD
-Indicates that this cmdlet does not enable azure_2 Diagnostics for the virtual machine.
+Indicates that this cmdlet does not enable Azure Diagnostics for the virtual machine.

 ```yaml
 Type: SwitchParameter